kancharlaNarmadha/1B/README.md

-# EX 10C Java List Interface
+# EX 10D Java HashSet & LinkedHashSet
 ## DATE:
 ## AIM:
-To write a Java program of swap two elements in a list.
-Swapping 1st(index 0) element with the 3rd(index 2) element.
+To write a java program use hashset concepts in collection and add the elements to the hashset and then display the elements iterate(use while)and ignore the duplicate elements in hashset.